mohamedvol1/image-processing-Udacity/README.md

 In the project directory, run this command to install dependencies:
 ### `npm install`

+to build the typescript file run:
+### `npm run build`

-then you can run this command to start the nodemone server:
+or you can simply run this command to buid then start the nodemone server:

 ### `npm start`